 The GSA vehicle contract price includes a dealer-prep fee.
 You are not required to pay any fees to the dealership.
-If you experience difficulty concerning the release of your vehicle from the dealership, please contact our CARS line at (703) 605-CARS (2277).
+If you experience difficulty concerning the release of your vehicle from the dealership, please contact us at 844-472-1200.
 Vehicles that are delivered directly to your facility cannot be taken to a dealership to be prepped.

 When picking up your vehicle, bring your license plate, Certificate of Origin (COV), or Motor Vehicle Delivery Order to provide proof of ownership.
 Review/inspect the vehicle completely to ensure ordered options are included and there is no damage to the vehicle.